Huang0035/Skefi/README.md

   And put them under the data directory.

-# Training & Testing
+# Normal Training & Transfer Learning

 Change the config file depending on what you want.

     `python main.py --config ./config/Transfer/train_joint.yaml`

 If you want to do transfer learning, uncomment lines 250 to 257 in `main.py`.
+You can also download a pre-trained model from [GoogleDrive](https://drive.google.com/drive/folders/1BZSBjcGVjpPXFKBJA0H6bB_x1HeSgpG-?usp=sharing) to skip Kinetics-Skeleton training.

 # Contact
 For any questions, feel free to contact `E220035@e.ntu.edu.sg` or `syhuang1025@gmail.com`